vclabsysbio/scRNAseq_DVtimecourse/README.md

 ## R scripts
 R scripts for data analysis in this publication including
-  - **Part01** : Pre-processing steps and quality control of each sample (<-- two spaces) The standard pipeline from [Seurat (v.3.1.2)](https://satijalab.org/seurat/) was applied for data normalisation, clustering and dimensionality reduction.
+  - **Part01** : Pre-processing steps and quality control of each sample  The standard pipeline from [Seurat (v.3.1.2)](https://satijalab.org/seurat/) was applied for data normalisation, clustering and dimensionality reduction.
 To remove the potential contamination of ambient RNAs and doublets, [SoupX (v.1.4.5)](https://github.com/constantAmateur/SoupX) and [DoubletFinder (v.2.0.3)](https://github.com/chris-mcginnis-ucsf/DoubletFinder) were performed before integrating the data.
   - **Part02** : Data normalisation and integration
   -              The SCTransform from [Seurat (v.3.1.2)](https://satijalab.org/seurat/) was used for normalisation prior to integration.
   - **Part03** : Highly variable genes (HVGs) and biological process (BP) analyses (Figure 2A-C)